2sherpas/2sherpas.github.io/_posts/2020-02-09-wrapping-rest-api-in-graphql-with-aws-appsync.md

 ##  Our use case

-Now suppose that we would like to show in our frontend the only the users ids.
-With Rest we would query the /users endpoint and once we get the response we filter / discard the additional fields.
-That force us to retrieve sensitive data that we don't need and there is where GraphQL comes to the rescue.
+Now suppose that we would like to show in our frontend the only the employee names.
+With Rest we would query the /employees endpoint and once we get the response we filter / discard the additional fields.
+That force us to deal with data that we don't need and there is where GraphQL comes to the rescue.

-Rest is a server-drive approach however GraphQL is a client-driven strategy, it means that is the client (Mobile or Web) the one that is driven the conversation fetching the data that it needs; it makes GraphQL faster than REST and it could also speed up your development in the frontend as you don't need to deal with unneccesary data.
+Rest is a server-drive approach however GraphQL is a client-driven strategy, it means that is the client (Mobile or Web) the one that is driven the conversation fetching the data that it needs; it makes GraphQL faster than REST and it could also speed up your development in the client-side as you don't need to deal with unneccesary data.

 {:refdef: style="text-align: center;"}
 ![aws_appsync_2]({{site.url}}/{{site.baseurl}}img/post-assets/appsync_img_2.jpeg)